engelsjk/placekey-go/README.md

 ## Status

 This library port is mostly complete.
-An interface to the [Placekeys API](https://docs.placekey.io) is included.
+A [client interface](https://github.com/engelsjk/placekey-go/tree/main/pkapi) to the [Placekeys API](https://docs.placekey.io) is also included.
 Some geospatial features are currently under development, namely getting a Placekey from a Polygon, WKT or GeoJSON.

 ## Usage